Final Public Oral Examination Checklist

 For an application to be considered complete, the following materials (as PDFs) must be included:

-Materials Submitted by the Student Approximately Four Weeks Before FPO
+- Materials Submitted by the Student Approximately Five Weeks Before FPO

 - A copy of the title page, correctly formatted (sample title page);